LakeinLove/Mage-The-Awakening/Mage Society/Orders/Free Council.md

 ##### Radio Free Libertine

 The antenna clicks as I unfold it, spots of rust dotting an iron frame too dull to reflect the night sky.
-I grasp the iron and begin to speak, my will transforming words into waves across the night sky.
-Sleepers don’t need magic to hear me, just a working radio.
+I grasp the iron and begin to speak, my will transforming words into waves across the night sky. [[Sleepers]] don’t need magic to hear me, just a working radio.
 This city needs a voice who can tell it like it is, one who didn’t blind herself in the sunlight when she left the cave.
 It’s easy to forget the people on the street when you’re in a tower.\
 It’s easy to forget what’s worth fighting for.
 Every night, I remind them.
 When I walk the streets these nights, I see my words painted over gang tags.
 The war for reality is won with hearts and minds.

 ##### Dreamer

 I tell the stories of long, long ago, when time first began for people after creation.
-Every night, I stoke the fire, telling all who will listen — Sleeper or Awakened alike.
+Every night, I stoke the fire, telling all who will listen — [[Sleepers|Sleeper]] or Awakened alike.
 I speak of how the spirits made the world, placed man there, commanded obeisance.
 Idly, my hands trace sigils on a rock, speaking of how the spirits live within, how new life exudes from the stones to be reborn as men.
 There is power in stories, that much the Diamond tells true.
 Truth resides in the listener, though, not in the speaker.
 When I’m done speaking, I always ask the listener what he thought, and I’m not satisfied until I’ve learned something new.

 ## Stereotypes